Solar has become a hot commodity.

 With the price of solar energy plummeting 89% since 2010, it’s hard to ignore the money it saves you each month in electricity.

-It’s become so hot that 46% of homeowners have considering installing it in their homes within the past year.
+It’s become so hot that 46% of homeowners are considering installing it in their homes within the past year.

 To date, the solar industry has focused on homeowners and communities that could afford the hefty solar price tag.